Forking out thousands for waking watch? STOP!

 Property developers, in particular, are factoring in fire safety and fireproofing more than ever before, with increasingly stringent processes and on-hand experts to advise the best courses of action for all future builds.

-But with each new residential tower that’s built, there are dozens that are still standing which do not have adequate fireproofing and need both temporary and long-term solutions put in place.
+But with each new residential tower that’s built, there are hundreds that are still standing which do not have adequate cladding or fireproofing and need both temporary and long-term solutions put in place.

 There are approximately 100 towers and apartment blocks which have failed fire safety checks since 2017, but in truth this is just the tip of the iceberg.